jessereynolds/slicejump/README.md

 Moshing in (alternative to ssh):
 - ensure mosh is installed on your Mac or whatever your laptop / desktop is running - https://mosh.org/ (eg `brew install mosh`)
-- `mosh --ssh "ssh -i ~/.ssh/slice.pem" centos@IP_ADDR_OF_VM` (replace `IP_ADDR_OF_VM` with the IP of the VM)
+- `mosh --ssh "ssh -i ~/.ssh/slice.pem" ubuntu@IP_ADDR_OF_VM` (replace `IP_ADDR_OF_VM` with the IP of the VM)
 - start up a tmux session `tmux` (or `tmux a` to reconnect to a previous tmux session)

 ## Caveats

-- I set up a .tmux.conf file for user centos which rebinds the tmux prefix to ctrl-a (default is ctrl-b in tmux, fuck knows why)
+- I set up a .tmux.conf file for user ubuntu which rebinds the tmux prefix to ctrl-a (default is ctrl-b in tmux, who knows why)
-- I'm using the **puppet apply** provisioner and everything is done in one file at `puppet/environments/production/manifests/default.pp`
+- I'm using the **puppet apply** provisioner and everything is done in one file at `puppet/environments/production/manifests/default.pp` - buy me a VB
 - Puppet modules have been vendored into `puppet/environments/production/modules/` for reliability, speed, and simplicity

 ## Why?